josh-feng/pool/README.md

 then error('Class QA failed.', 1) end
 ```

-The constructors and destructors through heritage are called in chain.
+The constructors and destructors through heritance are called in chain.
-Only single parent inheritage is supported.
+Only single parent inheritance is supported.

 - **class:parent(o)** returns the parent class (object creator)
 - **class:new(o)** returns the duplicate object after calling the constructor